Anildarga/netflix_clone_anil/README.md

 This project is inspired by the Netflix platform and serves as a learning exercise for building full stack applications using modern web technologies.

-Special thanks to the developers and contributors of the utilized libraries and frameworks that made this project possible